rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 2. (+2) The `close button` click must close the modal window.
 3. (+2) The `escape key press` must close the modal window.
 4. (+2) The `outside click` must close the modal window.
-5. (+2) An opened `add valid options` modal window must block the page scrolling until the modal window is closed. <!-- TODO: Изменить пункт так, чтоб вариант с страницей без скролла не вызывал вопросов -->
+5. (+2) An opened `add valid options` modal window must block the page scrolling until the modal window is closed.
 6. (+2) Closing `add valid options` modal window must also remove it from the DOM.

 ### Decision Picker (143 points)